 Like all charities, we’re always in need of funds.
 Money from cake stalls, head-shaving, parachute jumps, whatever – we’ll take it, and we’ll give you a big fat thank you as well.
-Donations can be made here, or for sponsored events you might like to use our MyDonate page.
+Donations can be made here.

 3. Tell us what we’re doing wrong

 If you’ve found something broken on one of our sites, let us know – our users often spot bugs before we do!
 Just send us an email.

 4. Share your ideas